 If you want the best possible outcome, the earliest possible release, and the best opportunities for success upon release, learn how to make good decisions early.

-Make Progress in Federal Prison by Preparing
+Make Progress by Preparing

 - Respond to questions on a series of forms that provide administrators with the individual’s self-assessment on matters that include: